-• Ensure an authorisation has been received prior to disturbing land or water.

-- Restrict access to protected areas with high visibility barriers and signage and include a buffer zone between the barrier. - Restrict vehicle and equipment movement to designated access tracks. - Ensure physical protection of heritage buildings and artefacts when working within striking distance.
+- Ensure an authorisation has been received prior to disturbing land or water. - Restrict access to protected areas with high visibility barriers and signage and include a buffer zone between the barrier. - Restrict vehicle and equipment movement to designated access tracks. - Ensure physical protection of heritage buildings and artefacts when working within striking distance.

-5.1.5.
+5.1.6.
 Reporting

-Upon completion of any unexpected finds reporting and the implementation of any required mitigation measures, post excavation reporting in accordance with the Heritage NSW, DPC Aboriginal requirements will be undertaken within two years of the completion of the Project's archaeological works.
+Upon completion of archaeological excavations at S2B PAD02, unexpected finds management and the implementation of any required mitigation measures, post excavation reporting in accordance with the Heritage NSW, DPC Aboriginal requirements will be undertaken within two years of the completion of the Project's archaeological works.
 The post-excavation report to be prepared by the Aboriginal Archaeologist in consultation with the RAPs.
 RAPs will review the draft report prior to finalisation.